 This course introduces students to astronomy.
-It includes the observation of the planets and stars using reflecting and refracting telescopes.
-The earth and its motion, sun, moon, solar system, stars and the galaxies will also be studied.
+It includes the observation of the planets and stars weather permitting.
+The course will include topics such as life and death of stars, dark matter, formation of a solar system, the Big Bang Theory and more.
 Course includes lab-like learning activities.
-(MnTC: Goals 3 & 10) 3C/3/0/0
+(Prerequisite(s): READ 0721 with a grade of "C" or better or appropriate assessment score) (MnTC: Goals 3 & 10) 3C/3/0/0